Welcome to the Giegengack History & Genealogy web site.

 In the Landsarkivet for Sjælland they saw the Forseglingsprotokol from 1798 with the inheritance rights of the children of Valentin Gi(e)gengack (picture above).

-Also see the Valentin Lineage.
+Also see the Moritz Lineage.

 Origin of the name Giegengack